harshita19244/opentelemetry-java-benchmarks/README.md

 java -jar target/benchmarks.jar
 ```

+The tests can also be executed on a bare metal server using an automated script.
+Kindly see ```runner``` for more details on running the project.

 ## Feedback

 Performance tests are tricky and there are additional cases that we wish to cover.
 Feedback will be highly appreciated.